 You would think that, that would be it, that there would be no other benefits, and that this plant is amazing as it is, but you would be wrong these plants have even more benefits that I will go through below.

-Some more advice: Red clover does not taste as palatable the older it gets, it also does not taste very great as a sapling, try to get it right when it turns into an adult if you want to eat it that is (I feel it’s too pretty to kill a lot of the time)!
+Some Advice When It Comes To Eating Clovers – Red clover does not taste as palatable the older it gets, it also does not taste very great as a sapling, try to get it right when it turns into an adult if you want to eat it that is (I feel it’s too pretty to kill a lot of the time)!
 You can also give it to animals as a treat, or as a side food source.
 We feed our own organically grown red clover to our pet rats Algernon and Rattatoui, we also feed it to our pet hamster, and to our vermicomposting colonies.
 It is a great plant with a wide variety of uses.